KDE/documentation-develop-kde-org/content/docs/plasma/scripting/templates.md

 the KDE Plasma Workspace which contains the layout for the initial default panel.
-This is referenced by the default Plasma Desktop init script and because it is marked as a Panel Template in the metadata.desktop file it also shows up to the user in the Add Panels menu.
+This is referenced by the default Plasma Desktop init script and because it is marked as a Panel Template in the metadata.json file it also shows up to the user in the Add Panels menu.
 When selected by the user from the menu, the exact same panel that is created on desktop start up is created for them, complete with Plasma Widgets and configuration.